amazon-connect/voicemail-express-amazon-connect/README.md

 Finally, some basic troubleshooting steps can be found on the [Troubleshooting Common Voicemail Issues](Docs/vmx_troubleshooting.md) page.

 ## Roadmap
 The following items are currently planned for future releases.
-Changes to roadmap depend on feedback, however one overarching tenent of VocieMail Express is to keep the solution lightweight, with a minimal number of required services and administration.
+Changes to roadmap depend on feedback, however one overarching tenent of VocieMail Express is to keep the solution lightweight, with a minimal number of required services and administration, and to replace funcitonality with Native Amazon Connect features as soon as they become available.
 -  **Jul-Sep 2024**
    -  Update KVStoS3 function to Python
    -  Example flows